KQM-git/TCL/docs/evidence/characters/electro/keqing.md

 **Evidence:** [YouTube](https://youtu.be/Nlp4amqkOSM)

 **Significance:** Pale Flame BiS for phys Keqing, 2BSC 2Glad dead.
-Also, pale flame stacks are gained when elemental Skill damage is dealt.
+Also, pale flame stacks are gained when Elemental Skill damage is dealt.

 ## Resources